 What do you think could have happened?

-So its important that before developers take any website project, they educate the client properly about how they will be building the website.
-Whether their website is going to be built exclusively or will it be built on a ready-made theme.
+So it's important that before developers take on any website project, they educate the client properly about how they will be building the website.
+Whether their website is going to be built exclusively or will be built on a ready-made theme.
 If they are looking for exclusivity direct them to a professional Nepali designer for the creative part.

-What do you think is an average time to design a creative, professional website?
+What do you think is the average time to design a creative, professional website?

-Well the international agencies put in so much of home-work into the project before conceiving and coming up with a design solution that their projects hardly fail.
-They follow the standard design process of mapping out the content and expected functionality, create a sitemap accordingly, develop an interactive prototype to ensure both the design team and the client are on the same page and only then proceed with the design.
+Well, international agencies put so much homework into the project before conceiving and coming up with a design solution that their projects hardly fail.
+They follow the standard design process of mapping out the content and expected functionality, create a sitemap accordingly, develop an interactive prototype to ensure both the design team and the client are on the same page, and only then proceed with the design.

 They have excellent Quality Control processes in place thus ensuring everything that comes out of their lab is world-class and perfectly done.

-With so much of free stuffs readily available on the internet and a Nepali culture of using most software and tools for free, we assume that we can own everything for free and can copy and use it for our own commercial purpose.
-If we really want the Nepali website designers to thrive and grow then lets make sure that we at least do not steal or copy their work.
+With so much free stuff readily available on the internet and a Nepali culture of using most software and tools for free, we assume that we can own everything for free and can copy and use it for our own commercial purpose.
+If we really want Nepali website designers to thrive and grow then let's make sure that we at least do not steal or copy their work.

 “When the going gets tough, the tough get going.”